-Since most credit cards don't offer collision insurance to their European cardholders, counter agents — especially those unaccustomed to American clients — may be skeptical that declining their CDW is a prudent move (all the more reason to have a hard copy of your credit-card coverage on hand).
-Don't be surprised if you hear a warning about how credit cards provide only "secondary" coverage — that's moot as long as you've declined the rental company's coverage and your own personal car insurance doesn't apply to the country you're in.
-You may also hear that buying the car company's CDW allows you to just "walk away" from a damaged car you're returning.
-While it's true that the CDW involves less post-accident hassle, the fine print in many a CDW still gives companies plenty of room for wiggling out of their obligation to (mostly) waive your deductible (for example, if the accident didn't involve a second car) — and you need to file a police report no matter what.
-By already getting a clear explanation of your coverage from your credit-card company, you should be set to ward off a hard sale on the rental-company CDW.
+Since most credit cards don’t offer collision insurance to their European cardholders, counter agents — especially those unaccustomed to American clients — may be skeptical that declining their CDW is a prudent move (all the more reason to have hard-copy proof of your credit-card coverage on hand).
+Don’t be surprised if you hear a warning about how credit cards provide only “secondary” coverage — that’s moot as long as you’ve declined the rental company’s coverage and your own personal car insurance doesn’t apply to the country you’re in.
+By clearly understanding the coverage from your credit-card company, you should be set to ward off a hard sale on the rental-company CDW.

 Collision Coverage Through Your Travel-Insurance Provider